-Wondering who is behind this site in an attempt to get others to immerse themselves fully into their target language(s)?
-Well, I am!
+Wondering whis language enthusiast is behind this website and always full of energy to get others to immerse themselves into their target language(s)?
+Feel free to read more about me!

 My passion: language learning ♥☻

-From my early childhood I enjoyed hearing other languages, which was in my little Dutch village and pre-internet life, unfortunately, quite difficult to fin in real-life.
+From my early childhood I enjoyed hearing other languages, which was in my little Dutch village and pre-internet life, unfortunately, quite difficult to find in real-life.
+I’m learning (about) several languages.

 My work in language education